jharasaki/cse15l-lab-reports/LabReport2.md

 ## Part 1

-I started with cloning the wavelet floder into my workspace and then made the ChatServer.java file.
+I started with cloning the wavelet folder into my workspace and then made the ChatServer.java file.
-I then implemtned the file to support this `/add-message?s=<string>&user=<string>` format.
+I then implemented the file to support this `/add-message?s=<string>&user=<string>` format.
 ```
 import java.io.IOException;
 import java.net.URI;